martian-cloud/tharsis-cli/docs/commands.md

 - `--description` - Description for the runner agent.

-- `--disabled` - Enable or disable the runner agent (true or false).
+- `--disabled` - Enable or disable the runner agent.

 - `--json` - Show final output as JSON.

-- `--run-untagged-jobs` - Allow the runner agent to execute jobs without tags (true or false).
+- `--run-untagged-jobs` - Allow the runner agent to execute jobs without tags.

 - `--tag` - Tag for the runner agent.
 (This flag may be repeated)